openstack-k8s-operators/edpm-ansible/docs/source/roles/role-edpm_container_manage.rst

 Usage
 ~~~~~

 Note that right now, only Podman is supported by this role.
-Docker support is
-in the roadmap though.

 This Ansible role allows to do the following tasks: